 As the human population of Massachusetts increases, many rural areas are being developed to accommodate this growth.
-Consequently, habitats once solely occupied by wildlife are now becoming habitats for humans, too.
+Consequently, habitats once solely occupied by wildlife are now becoming habitats for humans too.
 As a result, encounters with wildlife around your home and yard may be more common.
-Click below to learn more about these specific home and yard concerns.
+Learn more about these specific home and yard concerns.

 GARDEN AND LAWN CONCERNS

 Visit our Help for Gardeners page for humane solutions to conflicts with wildlife interested in your garden and yard.

 One person’s trash can be an animal’s downfall.
 Consider how your trash, if not disposed of properly, can negatively impact wildlife, and the easy steps you can take to keep animals safe.

-Knowing the dangers trash pose to wildlife may help save an animal’s life.
+Knowing the dangers trash poses to wildlife may help save an animal’s life.

 ||How you can prevent it: